lkcampbell/brackets-indent-guides/README.md

 MIT-licensed -- see `main.js` for details.

 ### Compatibility
-Tested on Brackets Sprint 22 and later, Windows 7.
+Tested on Brackets Sprint 37 Mac OSX (Mavericks).